foxitsoftware/PDF_UA-2/README.md

 In our PoC we use the second option.

-## Logic in providing Associated file linky na well tagged ua2
+## Logic in providing Associated file

 PDF 2.0 doesn't provide any guidance regarding processors, so it's not specified how a processor should deal with specific scenarios.